FocusCo-dependent, goal-oriented action among learners

 SynopsisProposed nearly a century ago, Inquiry-Based Learning was designed to interrupt assumptions of context-free knowledge, passive learning, and smooth paths to understanding.
 Inquiry-Based Learning focuses on pursuing authentic interests, posing researchable questions, and participating in knowledge production.
 Various types of Inquiry-Based Learning have been described, including:

 - Structured Inquiry – teacher leads the entire class in a shared inquiry

 - Controlled Inquiry – teacher selects topics and resources to be engaged by students

-- Guided Inquiry – teacher chooses topic and students design their engagement
+- Guided Inquiry (Proximal Guidance) – teacher chooses topic and students design their engagement

 - Free Inquiry (Open Inquiry) – students choose topics without reference to prescribed outcomes